seamplex/wasora/doc/reference.md

 ~~~

-Includes the input file located in the string `file_path` at the current location.
+Includes the input file located in the string `file_path` at the current location
-The effect is the same as copying and pasting the contents of the included file
+The effect is the same as copying and pasting the contents of the included fil
 at the location of the `INCLUDE` keyword.
-The path can be relative or absolute.
+The path can be relative or absolute
-Note, however, that when including files inside `IF` blocks that instructions are
+Note, however, that when including files inside `IF` blocks that instructions ar
-conditionally-executed but all definitions (such as function definitions) are processed at
+conditionally-executed but all definitions (such as function definitions) are processed a
-parse-time independently from the evaluation of the conditional.
+parse-time independently from the evaluation of the conditional
-The optional `FROM` and `TO` keywords can be used to include only portions of a file.
+The optional `FROM` and `TO` keywords can be used to include only portions of a file

 ##  `INITIAL_CONDITIONS_MODE`

-Defines how initial conditions of DAE problems are computed.
+Define how initial conditions of DAE problems are computed.

 ~~~wasora
 INITIAL_CONDITIONS_MODE { AS_PROVIDED | FROM_VARIABLES | FROM_DERIVATIVES }
 ~~~

-In DAE problems, initial conditions may be either:
+In DAE problems, initial conditions may be either

- * equal to the provided expressions (`AS_PROVIDED`)
+ * equal to the provided expressions (`AS_PROVIDED`
- * the derivatives computed from the provided phase-space variables (`FROM_VARIABLES`)
+ * the derivatives computed from the provided phase-space variables (`FROM_VARIABLES`
- * the phase-space variables computed from the provided derivatives (`FROM_DERIVATIVES`)
+ * the phase-space variables computed from the provided derivatives (`FROM_DERIVATIVES`

-In the first case, it is up to the user to fulfill the DAE system at $t = 0$.
+In the first case, it is up to the user to fulfill the DAE system at\ $t = 0$
-If the residuals are not small enough, a convergence error will occur.
+If the residuals are not small enough, a convergence error will occur
-The `FROM_VARIABLES` option means calling IDA's `IDACalcIC` routine with the parameter `IDA_YA_YDP_INIT`.
+The `FROM_VARIABLES` option means calling IDA’s `IDACalcIC` routine with the parameter `IDA_YA_YDP_INIT`
-The `FROM_DERIVATIVES` option means calling IDA's `IDACalcIC` routine with the parameter IDA_Y_INIT.
+The `FROM_DERIVATIVES` option means calling IDA’s `IDACalcIC` routine with the parameter IDA_Y_INIT
-Wasora should be able to automatically detect which variables in phase-space are differential and
+Wasora should be able to automatically detect which variables in phase-space are differential an
 which are purely algebraic.
-However, the `DIFFERENTIAL` keyword may be used to explicitly define them.
+However, the `DIFFERENTIAL` keyword may be used to explicitly define them
-See the "SUNDIALS documentation": "https://computation.llnl.gov/casc/sundials/documentation/ida_guide.pdf" for further information.
+See the (SUNDIALS documentation)[https://computation.llnl.gov/casc/sundials/documentation/ida_guide.pdf] for further information

 ##  `LOAD_PLUGIN`

-Loads a wasora plug-in from a dynamic shared object.
+Load a wasora plug-in from a dynamic shared object.

 ~~~wasora
 LOAD_PLUGIN { <file_path> | <plugin_name> }
 ~~~

-A wasora plugin in the form of a dynamic shared object (i.e. `.so`) can be loaded
+A wasora plugin in the form of a dynamic shared object (i.e. `.so`) can be loade
-either with the `LOAD_PLUGIN` keyword or from the command line with the `-p` option.
+either with the `LOAD_PLUGIN` keyword or from the command line with the `-p` option
 Either a file path or a plugin name can be given.
-The following locations are tried:
+The following locations are tried

- * the current directory `./`
+ * the current directory `./
- * the parent directory `../`
+ * the parent directory `../
- * the user's `LD_LIBRARY_PATH`
+ * the user’s `LD_LIBRARY_PATH
- * the cache file `/etc/ld.so.cache`
+ * the cache file `/etc/ld.so.cache
- * the directories `/lib`, `/usr/lib`, `/usr/local/lib`
+ * the directories `/lib`, `/usr/lib`, `/usr/local/lib

-If a wasora plugin was compiled and installed following the `make install` procedure,
+If a wasora plugin was compiled and installed following the `make install` procedure
-the plugin should be loaded by just passing the name to `LOAD_PLUGIN`.
+the plugin should be loaded by just passing the name to `LOAD_PLUGIN`

 ##  `LOAD_ROUTINE`

-Loads one or more routines from a dynamic shared object.
+Load one or more routines from a dynamic shared object.

 ~~~wasora
 LOAD_ROUTINE <file_path> <routine_1> [ <routine_2> ... <routine_n> ]